d3stiii/d3stiii/README.md

 I’m a student of the Kharkiv National University of Radioelectronics.

 - 👀 Also know as dest1
-- 💞️ I like making games on Unity
+- 💞️ I like making games with Unity
 - 📫 How to reach me: (Discord: dest1), (Telegram: https://t.me/d3stiii)

 ### Skills